LiaoJJ/stock-history-display/readme.md

 - Step 4: Click submit, then you should see buy/sell history picture attached to your stock line chart as below

 ## Current Feature
-- Tech Stacks: Flask, Python, html, JSON
+- Tech Stacks: `Flask, Python, html, JSON, Docker`
-- Deployed on Heroku using Docker
+- Deployed on Heroku
 - fetch Stock data from Yahoo Finance API
+- persist Stock data as file to reduce duplicated Yahoo Finance API request
-- history: the personal operations history, like when you make a buy-in or sell-out transaction, this will add a datapoint into history.
+- parse history data: the personal operations history, like when you make a buy-in or sell-out transaction, this will add a datapoint into history.
 This app support parse data from history following Robinhood history page format.
 You may paste history from Robinhood history page.
 - bypass browser cache by random number naming
-- support parsing complicated transactions and generating threads.
+- support parsing complicated transactions and generating simple buy or sell threads.
 - clear green and red view for earn and loss. very high definition picture.